 The company also stated that the price of Bitcoin in long term would be doubling or tripling if “a modest crowding” of the gold market migrates to the alternative currency.
-Besides, the cryptocurrency market’s future seems to be bright, since global adoption is increasing.
+Besides, the A digital currency running on a blockchain and built with cryptography.
+Contrary to central-bank issued currency, cryptocurrency issuance rules are...
+More market’s future seems to be bright, since global adoption is increasing.

 “Furthermore, we believe the market value of cryptocurrencies could eventually rise beyond what be justified by only valuing them as a store of wealth.
 Cryptocurrencies derive value not only because they serve as a store of wealth but also due to their utility as a means of payment.
 The more economic agents accept cryptocurrencies as a mean of payment in the future, the higher their utility and value”.

 Regarding this topic, JPMorgan considers the recent PayPal crypto-adoption as an important step for the institutional support of cryptocurrencies.

 We also should remember the main conclusion of the third “Global Cryptocurrency Benchmarking Study” by the University of Cambridge: there are at least “101 million unique cryptoasset users” worldwide.

 Compared to the user base presented by the same study in 2018, this is a significant 189% increase.
 Additionally, we can find now more than 19.000 venues of all kinds accepting Bitcoin and cryptoassets globally, according to CoinMap.
 The cryptocurrency ATMs are also on the rise, having passed the 10.000 milestone in September.
 This is an 87% increase from the 5,336 recorded just a year ago.